 Posing the full body from the feet up

 When I pose a subject for full body poses I start from the feet up, because I find people are less likely to move their feet while concentrating on, for example, hand placement, than the other way around.
-To be honest, I do this for three quarter shots, as well as headshots, because feet placement makes a difference to a person’s shape and appearance.
+To be honest, I do this for three quarter shots, as well as headshots, because feet placement makes a difference to a person’s body shape and appearance.

 Rotating to a 45 degree angle to the camera is slimming and less confrontational than facing full on to the camera.